This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox on Windows.

 - You may need to install one or more Windows SDKs.
 See Windows SDK versions for a quick guide.

-Mozilla will not build if some of the tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or meta characters.
-But the Visual C++ tools are an exception -- they may be installed in a directory which contains spaces, and the default install location is preferred.
+Mozilla will not build if some tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or meta characters.
+The Visual C++ tools may be installed in a directory which contains spaces (the default install location is preferred).